weblidity/docgen/README.md

 npm install docs-docgen-cli -g
 ```

-After installing it locally, you can use from any folder in your computer.
+After installing it locally, you can use from any folder on your computer.
 Check `docs-docgen-cli` is available:

 ```bash
 docs-docgen-cli -V